-It is important to be aware of this dynamic and additional risk factors when deciding what form of safeguarding action should take once the concern has been shared with the Designated Safeguarding Lead (DSL) or deputy (DDSL).
+It is important to be aware of this dynamic and additional risk factors when deciding what form of safeguarding action should take once the concern has been shared with the DSL or their deputy.

 All forms of HBV are abuse (regardless of the motivation) and should be handled and escalated as such.
 If in any doubt, staff should speak to the DSL (or deputy).